1. What is the MFPTC?

 Gifts-in-kind, stock donations, and gifts from Donor Advised Funds do not qualify for the credit.
 Only direct cash donations are eligible.

-3. I made a cash donation to Food Outreach in 2022.
+3. I have made a cash donation to Food Outreach in 2023.
 What happens next?

 4. I plan to file an extension for my taxes in the coming year.
 Am I eligible for the MFPTC?